inaimathi/experimentalisp/README.md

 ##### especially portable

 `experimentaLISP` is not portable, except to the extent that our substrate language (currently Haskell) is portable.
 If you're looking for a Lisp dialect that you can use in a wide variety of substrates and platforms, I suggest [Shen](http://shenlanguage.org/).

-### How to use it

-Don't.
-Not yet, at any rate, I've barely got the reader written.